How to check Facebook filtered messages and message requests

 - If a message comes in from someone Facebook thinks you might know, it will appear as a Message Request at the top of your inbox at www.facebook.com/messages/requests

-- Messages from non-friends, assumed by Facebook to be spam, are sent to your Filtered Messages at www.facebook.com/messages/filtered
+- Messages from non-friends, assumed by Facebook to be spam, are sent to your Spam (previously called Filtered) folder at www.facebook.com/messages/filtered

 Find your messages on facebook.com

-Scroll right down to the bottom of all your Message Requests and you should see a link to see Filtered Messages (see screenshot below) – if you have any!
-You can tell Facebook if you don’t want to hear from that person, and delete the message or block them.
+Scroll right down to the end of all your Message Requests and you should see a small link to See Spam messages – if you have any!

 To find your Message Requests on mobile, open Messenger.
 It will show you a list of your current Chats (your regular inbox).
 Tap your profile photo at the top of the screen.
 Then tap Message Requests from the menu.

 Scroll down past all the Requests and you’ll see a Spam icon – this is where your filtered messages are (if you have any!)

 Tap your message requests or spam (filtered) messages to to view each one – you can delete the message, or block the sender.
 Some spam accounts will be deleted by Facebook, and instead you will see ‘Facebook user’ as the sender (see above screenshot).

 Find your messages using the Messenger app (old version)